yerram-karthik/b/README.md

 # BeyondChats Python Gen-AI Developer Assignment

 ## Overview
 This repository contains the Python script for the BeyondChats assignment.
 The task was to fetch data from a paginated API, identify response-source pairs, and return citations in a specified format.
-A Userfriendly Interface also has been developed using python's webframework Django
+The project includes a Django-based web interface for user interaction.

 ## Features
 - Fetches data from a paginated API.